-Another 32 words (2 lines of text) are included under the topic Early Hollinshead Notables in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) are included under the topic Early Hollinshead Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Hollinsheads to arrive in North America: